netreconlab/parse-hipaa/README.md

 - [ ] Encryption in transit - you will need to [complete the process](https://github.com/netreconlab/parse-hipaa#deploying-on-a-real-system)
 - [ ] Encryption at rest - Mount to your own encrypted storage drive for your database (Linux and macOS have API's for this) and store the drive in a "safe" location
 - [ ] Be sure to do anything else HIPAA & GDPR requires
+- [ ] If you are hosting using a remote service like Heroku, you may need to pay for additional services such as [Shield Spaces](https://devcenter.heroku.com/articles/heroku-postgres-and-private-spaces)

 A modified example of Apple's [CareKit](https://github.com/carekit-apple/CareKit) sample app, [CareKitSample-ParseCareKit](https://github.com/netreconlab/CareKitSample-ParseCareKit), uses parse-hipaa along with [ParseCareKit](https://github.com/netreconlab/ParseCareKit).